rng-guy/NFSMWBartender/README.txt

  • which vehicle spawns in place of the regular helicopter, and
  • when exactly (if at all) the helicopter can (de / re)spawn.

-This feature set ALSO FIXES the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
+The "Advanced" feature set ALSO FIXES the displayed engagement count in the centre of the pursuit
+bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
 The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.